-A loan granted by Banca del Mezzogiorno-Mediocredito Centrale to the Company in July 2018 for \notin 4.3 million to support investments in research, of which \notin 3.9 million at a subsidised fixed interest rate of 0.50% to be repaid in six semi-annual instalments from 30th June 2019 and by 31st December 2021 and \notin 0.4 million at a floating interest rate equal to the 6-month Euribor plus a spread of 220 basis points, to be repaid in two instalments on 30^{th} June and 31^{st} December 2021.
-The remaining debt as at 31^{st} December 2019 totalled $\in 3.0$ million.
+A loan granted by Banca del Mezzogiorno-Mediocredito Centrale to the Company in July 2018 for € 4.3 million to support investments in research, of which € 3.9 million at a subsidised fixed interest rate of 0.50% to be repaid in six semi-annual instalments from 30th June 2019 and by 31st December 2021 and € 0.4 million at a floating interest rate equal to the 6-month Euribor plus a spread of 220 basis points, to be repaid in two instalments on 30th June and 31st December 2021.
+The remaining debt as at 31st December 2019 totalled € 3.0 million.

-A loan agreement for \notin 150.0 million signed by the Company in November 2018 with Mediobanca, at a floating interest rate equal to the 6-month Euribor plus a spread of 130 basis points with quarterly payments of interest and a life of 5 years with semi-annual repayments of principal starting from November 2020 and until November 2023.
+A loan agreement for \leqslant 150.0 million signed by the Company in November 2018 with Mediobanca, at a floating interest rate equal to the 6-month Euribor plus a spread of 130 basis points with quarterly payments of interest and a life of 5 years with semi-annual repayments of principal starting from November 2020 and until November 2023.
 The loan was hedged by an interest rate swap (a cash flow hedge), which transformed the whole debt to an interest rate of 1.619%.
-Measurement of the fair value of the derivative instrument as at 31st December 2019 was negative by \notin 2,171 thousand and this was recognised directly as a reduction in equity and an increase in the liability item "Fair value of hedging derivatives - cash flow hedges" (see note 35).
+Measurement of the fair value of the derivative instrument as at 31st December 2019 was negative by \leqslant 2,171 thousand and this was recognised directly as a reduction in equity and an increase in the liability item "Fair value of hedging derivatives - cash flow hedges" (see note 35).